rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 <a name="5.285.32.2">5.285.32.2</a> **Fictitious or incorrect places**.
 Always make a Note on distribution statement if the [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) appearing on the manifestation is known to be fictitious or incorrect (see [5.26.36.1](/DCRMR/ppdm/Place-of-distribution/#5.26.36.1)).

-<a name="5.285.32.3">5.285.32.3</a> When supplying the actual [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) in square brackets, always give the basis for the correction or clarification in a note on distribution statement (see [Place of distribution, 5.26.36.2](/DCRMR/ppdm/Place-of-distribution/#5.26.36.2)).
+<a name="5.285.32.3">5.285.32.3</a> When supplying the actual [Place of distribution](/DCRMR/ppdm/Place-of-distribution/) in square brackets, always give the basis for the correction or clarification in a Note on distribution statement (see [Place of distribution, 5.26.36.2](/DCRMR/ppdm/Place-of-distribution/#5.26.36.2)).

 >Example:
 >Place of distribution: <CITE>Se vend a Astracan [that is, Paris]</CITE>